An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Experiments and practical details

 \subsection{Experimental study of hyper-parameters~$l$ and~$\kappa$}

 In this section, we study the influence of the limited memory parameter $l$ and of the regularization parameter~$\kappa$ in \qning.
 More precisely, we start with the parameter~$l$ and try the method \textbf{\qning-SVRG1} with the values $l=1,2,5,10,20,100$.
 Note that all previous experiments were conducted with $l=100$, which is the most expensive in terms of memory and computational cost for the L-BFGS step.
 The results are presented in Figure~\ref{fig:studyl}.
-Interestingly, the experiment suggests that having a large value for~$l$ is not necessarily the best choice, especially for composite problems where the solution is sparse, where~$l=10$ seems to be a reasonable choice in practice.
+Interestingly, the experiment suggests that having a large value for~$l$ is not necessarily the best choice, especially for composite problems where the solution is sparse, where~$l=10$ seems to perform reasonably well.

 The next experiment consists of studying the robustness of \qningsp to the smoothing parameter~$\kappa$.
 We present in Figure~\ref{fig:kappa} an experiment by trying the values $\kappa=10^i \kappa_0$, for $i=-3,-2,\ldots,2,3$, where $\kappa_0$ is the default parameter that we used in the previous experiments.
-The conclusion is clear: \qningsp clearly slows down when using a larger smoothing parameter than~$\kappa_0$, but it is very robust to small values of~$\kappa$ (and in fact it even performs better for smaller values than $\kappa_0$).
+The conclusion is clear: \qningsp clearly slows down when using a larger smoothing parameter than~$\kappa_0$, but it is robust to small values of~$\kappa$ (and in fact it even performs better for smaller values than $\kappa_0$).